 Regarding the standard of sale, it is best you sell per kg; with that, you can fully earn what you worked for at the end of the production.

 Rearing broiler chicken is a very lucrative business that one can earn hugely in a relatively short period.
-Usually, broiler chickens are reared for 6 weeks, attaining a market weigh of above 2.5kg when all production practices are done properly.
+Usually, broiler chickens are reared for 6 weeks, attaining an average live weight of above 2.5kg when all production practices are done properly.